-I’m a PhD Candidate in the Department of Political Science at the University of Chicago.
-My primary areas of research and teaching are in the history of modern political thought and contemporary political theory.
-With the support of a Mellon Foundation Fellowship, I am completing my dissertation, “Factories of Modernity: Labor, Aesthetics, and the Racial Politics of Historical Capitalism,” under the supervision of Jennifer Pitts, Patchen Markell, Sankar Muthu, and, in the Department of History, Paul Cheney.
+I’m a Doctoral Candidate in the Department of Political Science at the University of Chicago where I am also a Graduate Fellow in the Social Sciences Research Center.
+My research bridges the history of political thought and contemporary political theory by focusing on the global development of capitalism, racial slavery, and imperialism in the modern Atlantic world.
+With the support of a Mellon Foundation Fellowship, I will defend my Ph.D. dissertation, “Factories of Modernity: Labor, Aesthetics, and the Racial Politics of Historical Capitalism,” in September 2019.

-Charting an original narrative of the historical relationship between global capitalism, colonial slavery, and modern political thought, my work offers new frameworks for understanding capitalist modernity and critiquing its longstanding structures of domination, especially as these relate to questions of poverty, inequality, and racialization.
+Charting an original narrative of the historical relationship between global capitalism, racial slavery, and modern political thought, my research offers new conceptual frameworks for understanding capitalist modernity and confronting its longstanding structures of domination, especially as these relate to questions of poverty, inequality, and racialization.
+Funded by fellowships from the Center for the Study of Race, Politics, and Culture as well as the Nicholson Center for British Studies, my dissertation draws on extensive archival research from collections across the UK and Sweden.

 Thanks for visiting my website and feel free to get in touch if you have any questions!